weijuer/w-select/README.md

 Everything you wish the HTML `<select>` element could do, wrapped up into a lightweight, zero dependency, extensible Vue component.

-w-select is a feature rich select/dropdown/typeahead component.
+`w-select` is a feature rich select/dropdown/typeahead component.
 It provides a default template that fits most use cases for a filterable select dropdown.
 The component is designed to be as lightweight as possible, while maintaining high standards for accessibility, developer experience, and customization.

 - Tagging
 - Filtering / Searching
 - Select Single/Multiple Options
 - Customizable with slots and stylus variables
-- Accessible
-- Zero dependencies
-- ~20kb Total / ~5kb CSS / ~15kb JS
+- ~23kb Total / ~3kb CSS / ~20kb JS

 # Documentation